blbadger/blbadger.github.io/vision-transformers.md

 It is not particiularly surprising that self-attention should be non-invertible first and foremost because the transformations present in the self-attention layer (more specifically the multi-head attention layer) are together non-invertible in the general case.
 Recall that the first step of attention (after forming $q, k, v$ vectors) is to compute the dot product of $q, k$ vectors.
 The dot product, like any inner product operation, is in general non-invertible.
 For the case of multi-head attention where the weight matricies $W^K, W^Q, W^V$ multiplied to the input $X$ to form $q, k, v$ are non-square, this projection operation is also non-invertible.
 In the standard implementation of self-attention, the embedding dimension is split among the heads such that each $q, k, v$ has dimension $d=e_X/n$ where $e_X$ is the input embedding dimension and $n$ is the number of attention heads.
 None of these weight matricies are typically square for this reason.

-With residual connections included and assuming constraints on the self-attention transformation's Lipschitz constants as observed by [Zha and colleages](https://arxiv.org/pdf/2106.09003.pdf).
-That said, it is apparent from the experiments above that the vision transformer's attention modules are indeed invertible to at least some degree without modification if residuals are allowed (especially if Layer Norms are removed).
+With residual connections included and assuming constraints on the self-attention transformation's Lipschitz constants (and assuming the presence of residual connections) as observed by [Zha and colleages](https://arxiv.org/pdf/2106.09003.pdf).
+That said, it is apparent from the experiments above that the vision transformer's attention modules are indeed invertible to at least some degree without modification if residuals are allowed (especially if layernorms are removed).

-It may be wondered how much attention layers contribute to a trained model's input representation ability
+It may be wondered how much attention layers contribute to a trained model's input representation ability to transform the input to match the manifolds learned during training.
+Removing self-attention layers or MLPs from each transformer encoder, we see that there is some small highlighting of certain areas of the Tesla coil that exist in the deeper representations without attention layers but not without MLPs.

 ![tesla coil vit representations]({{https://blbadger.github.io}}/neural_networks/vitl16_trained_dissection.png)

-It may also be wondered whether these results are specific to an image of an object (Tesla coil) that is out-of-bounds of the ImageNet1K dataset, meaning that the models may not have learned to distinguish the features of these inputs during the training process.
-This can be checked by observing the ability of MLP-less or Attention-less models to represent an input that is in-scope, which is the case for our image of the Dalmatian.
-As shown below, it is clear that there is no change when the input is in-scope: attention-less ViT L 16 yields a near-identical input representation as the normal model, whereas an mlp-less version is only capable of copying the input (through residual connections).
+The same observations are made for an input image of a Dalmatian, which is one of the 1000 classes that the vision transformer is trained upon.
+Observe how the eyes of the layer representations of the ViT -attention resemble the full ViT moreso than the ViT -MLP.

 ![tesla coil vit representations]({{https://blbadger.github.io}}/neural_networks/vitl16_trained_dalmatian_dissection.png)

-This is particularly surprising in light of the large number of trainable parameters in the self-attention $W^K, W^Q, W^V$ matricies that make up the attention architecture.
-It is apparent that the attention layer from the first encoder module of ViT L 16 is capable of learning to represent an input more accurately than at the start of training (which is also observed for undercomplete convolutional transformations) but that this ability appears to be more or less irrelevant to the representation of the input made due to residual connections accross the self-attention module.

 ### Vision Transformer Deep Dream